neilberkman/llm_db/guides/sources-and-engine.md

 # Sources and Engine

-The Engine runs a build-time ETL pipeline that loads data from sources, normalizes, validates, merges, enriches, and indexes it, then writes `priv/llm_models/snapshot.json`.
+The Engine runs a build-time ETL pipeline that loads data from sources, normalizes, validates, merges, enriches, and indexes it, then writes `priv/llm_db/snapshot.json`.
 Runtime only loads the snapshot.

 ## Source Behaviour

-All sources implement the `LLMModels.Source` behaviour:
+All sources implement the `LLMDb.Source` behaviour:

 ```elixir
 @callback load(opts :: map()) :: {:ok, data :: map()} | {:error, term()}